 I’ve received six Writers Digest honorable mentions and nine Royal Palm Literary Awards (four for first place).
 In 2009, I received the president’s award from the Florida Writers Association for assisting other member writers.
-I’m a lifetime member, regional director for the States of Washington and Nevada, and a board member for the FWA.
+I’m a lifetime member of the FWA.
 Having attended dozens of writing conferences, I’ve also presented at four.

-Well-versed in The Chicago Manual of Style, I passed a rigid editors’ exam in Feb of 2015.
-Besides hanging out my editor’s shingle through the Editorial Freelancers Association, I lend my services to the Florida Writers Association’s Editors Helping Writers program, to their RPLA annual writing contest as a judge, and to the development of new writers in my Reno Writing Clinic designed to teach writing mastery.
+Well-versed in The Chicago Manual of Style, I lend my services to the Florida Writers Association’s Editors Helping Writers program.
+I also volunteered my time to their RPLA annual writing contest as a judge since 2008.

 I hold a master’s degree in computer science education and retired after 28 years of teaching the mentally handicapped and computer applications for at-risk, high school students in Florida.

 My last wife died in 2011, which led me to the West.
 I met my current wife, Dodie Orlando, aka Darcie MacKim, in Walla Walla, Washington.
 We married after moving to Reno, NV in 2013.
 Three months later, Dodie contracted stage-four, gynecological cancer and beat it by July of 2014.
 She’s been cancer free since.
 Click on her link to read about our cancer journey.